Do you have a kinder, more adaptable friend in the food world than soup?

 - Cut the roots cross-wise so that they look like wheels

-- Keep the roots immersed in water to prevent them from turning black.
-You may want to add a little vinegar to the soaking water
+- Keep the roots immersed in water and a tablespoon of vinegar to prevent them from turning black.

 - Parboil the pork ribs for about 2 minutes